mmilano/SidePanelCollapse/README.md

 | sidePanelIsOpenClass  | css class name | sidepanel-shown | css class that is added to the document `<body>` when sidepanel shows, removed when it hides.
 For use in enabling any specific styles that should apply when sidepanel is open. |

+The css and javascript has been compiled or transpiled (respectively) to a browser target of ` ["> 0.5%"].` If you need a broader target range, adjust these values in the gulpfile and rebuild the files.